RamadityaK/Ramas-Brain/content/Projects/M23 Controls Hardware/Sensors and ICs/Files/Teensy 4.1.md

 The brains of our PCB is a [Teensy 4.1](https://www.pjrc.com/store/teensy41.html).
 The Teensy runs on an NXP ARM-Cortex M7 chip at 600Mhz.
 This is much faster than the measly Arduino’s 16 Mhz ATMega chip.
 It has a lot of peripherals and I/O, and is super fast at floating point computations.
-The 4.1 also has 32 general purpose DMA channels.
-I will not cover DMA, but it is hugely useful in applications where you want to sample a data line very fast.

 We program the Teensy with [Platform I/O](https://platformio.org/).
 I love it!